walmartlabs/concord-website/docs/plugins/concord.md

 following sections:

 - `action` - string, name of the action (`start`, `startExternal`, `fork`, `kill`);
 - `activeProfiles` - list of string values, profiles to activate;
+- `apiKey` - string, Concord API key to use.
+If not specified the task uses the current process' session key;
 - `arguments` - input arguments of the starting processes;
 - `disableOnCancel` - boolean, disable `onCancel` flow in forked processes;
 - `disableOnFailure` - boolean, disable `onFailure` flow in forked processes;